Binary-Ninja/compy/README.md

 print(~a) # Bitwise NOT.
 Equivalent to 15 - a.
 Output: "Nibble(0)"
 ```
+Because the nibble class is a subclass of `int`, any methods that are not overloaded in `Nibble` will
+still function the same as they would in `int`.
+This means that the expression `a + b` and similar will
+return an `int` value that may not be a valid nibble.
+To avoid this problem, only use methods that have
+been overloaded in `Nibble`.
+### Example
 Here is a simple adder circuit.
 ```python
 def add(a, b):